epfl-ada/ada-2024-project-bluesweater/README.md

 # Lights, Camera, Success: What Makes a Movie Shine at the Box Office?
 ## Abstract

-Welcome to the movie lab, where we believe movies are like chemical reactions, a blend of elements that can either explode into blockbuster magic or fizzle into obscurity.
-Today, data lets us break down these cinematic "potions" to understand what makes them tick.
-From budgets and genres to audience sentiment and box office numbers, each element plays a role in the volatile recipe of success.
-Our project investigates these factors by analyzing how they interact to create hits—or misses.
-First, we’ll quantify relationships between variables like star power, storytelling, and timing.
-Then, we’ll test how these “ingredients” combine to shape a film’s performance.
-This approach could reveal the alchemy behind the movies we love, offering new insights into how audiences connect with cinema.
-Understanding these dynamics might even help creators brew the perfect mix for the next cultural phenomenon.
-By approaching cinema through the lens of data, we aim to decode the magic of storytelling and shed light on what truly resonates with audiences.
-This could open new doors for filmmakers looking to craft their next unforgettable experience.
+Welcome to the Movie Lab, where we view movies as complex chemical reactions—blending various elements that can either explode into blockbuster magic or fizzle into obscurity!

+In the Blue Sweater lab, we aim to break down these cinematic "potions" to uncover the secrets behind their success.
+From budgets and genres to audience scores and box office numbers, each element plays a vital role in a movie's recipe for success.
+Our central question is: *What ingredients influence the success of a movie concoction*?
+We'll be analyzing ingredients like movie ratings, actors, Oscar wins, movie tropes, ...

+We'll start by examining each ingredient individually, analyzing its characteristics and role.
+Then, we'll explore how these elements interrelate and test their collective impact on a movie's success.
+This process aims to uncover the alchemy behind the films we love, providing valuable insights into how audiences connect with cinema.

+By approaching movies through a data-driven lens, we hope to decode the magic of storytelling and highlight what resonates with audiences.
+This knowledge could even help filmmakers craft the perfect mix for their next cultural phenomenon.

 ## Research questions we will aim to answer
 1) Which countries or regions have gained significant influence in the global cinema landscape in recent years?